ScaleUpLabs/agentscape-website/index.markdown

 ---
+title: AgentScape: An Open and Lightweight Directory for AI Agents
 layout: post
 ---

-## AgentScape: An Open and Lightweight Directory for AI Agents

 AgentScape is an open and lightweight, registry for exposing and discovering AI agents.
 It is designed for use in proof-of-concept (PoC) and MVP-stage projects.